WEEZOOKARP/RX-diving--SNZ/README.md

-Diving Script for QB which gives materials and gives a chance for a 'rare' item
+Diving Script for QB

 RX-diving
-* gives materials and gives a chance for a 'rare' item
+* gives materials and a chance for a 'rare' item

 ## Screenshots